Chrome Hearts: Goods and products

 Chrome Hearts is primarily recognized for its clothing, accessories, furniture, leather products, and eyewear.
 Majority of their products are produced in their Hollywood production factory.

-In 2016, they introduced their first fragrance collection, based on two scents, featuring products such as incense and Eau de Parfum.
+In July 2019, they introduced their first fragrance collection, based on two scents, featuring products such as incense and eau de parfum.
+At launch, the collection was exclusive to Selfridges in London.
+While Selfridges was an authorised retailer of the brand pre-2019, the launch marked the opening of a permanent store inside the shop.